nextstepitt/NS61001_Student_Files/NS61001_Setup.md

 ![](.common/eclipse-installer.png?raw=true)

-On the next screen, select the filesystem path to the JDK installed in step 8.
+On the next screen for the "Java 1.8+" field, select the filesystem path to the JDK installed in step 8.
-If it does not show in the list, click on the file icon and go find it:
+If it does not appear in the list, click on the file icon and go find it:

 ![](.common/eclipse-jdk.png?raw=true)